 .
 If you use the old HTTP URL, it will automatically redirect to HTTPS.

-Step 5: Set Up Automatic Certificate Renewal
+Set Up Nginx Automatic SSL Certificate Renewal

 Optionally, you can set a cron job to renew the certificates automatically.
 Certbot offers a script that does this automatically.
 First, test to make sure everything is working by performing a dry run: